 A hotel with a distinctly Parisian spirit a few steps from the Eiffel Tower

-Located just a short stroll from the Eiffel Tower and Les Invalides, the 3 star Cler Hotel has 26 superbly comfortable rooms and was fully renovated in 2014 to exacting standards.
+Located just a short stroll from the Eiffel Tower and Les Invalides, the 3 star Cler Hotel has 26 superbly comfortable rooms.
 A beguiling blend of the timelessly classic and the distinctly contemporary, this welcoming hotel on the Left Bank offers beautiful and appealing design without sacrificing the stylishness of simplicity.

 Light wood floors, antique marble fireplace, a large library, a spacious conservatory, designer furniture with timeless lines, warm colours and natural materials accentuated by subtle lighting all contribute towards a distinctive ambience.
 In this chic and tasteful setting that is reminiscent of a Parisian apartment, everything is geared towards making you feel completely at home.